joshuar/go-hass-anything/docs/development/Apps.md

 ### Code Location

 > [!IMPORTANT]
-> App directories are not committed to version control.
+> The app directory is not committed to version control.
 This allows your apps to
 > remain private.
 But it also means that if you desire version control of your
-> apps, you should set up either git submodules or use subtree merging.
+> apps, you should set up your own repo for them.

-You can put your code in `internal/apps/myapp/myapp.go`.
+You can put your code in `apps`.
 You can create multiple directories for each app you develop.

 > [!NOTE]